 In practice, no quantum device is perfectly isolated from its environment and thus decoherence is an inevitable part of any quantum protocol.
 Consequently, any quantum dynamics is actually an open system evolution.
 Different formalisms have been developed for addressing open system dynamics, among them are: (i) master equation~\cite{Carmichael1993An}; and (ii) non-Hermitian Hamiltonians~\cite{Rotter2009A}.
 In the former, the evolution of the system and its environment is described by a unitary operation.
 By tracing out the environment, the evolution of the system, typically within Born-Markov approximations, is thus characterized by the Lindblad (or Gorini-Kossakowski-Sudarshan-Lindblad) master equation~\cite{breuer2002theory}.
 In this formalism a quantum system initially prepared in a pure state may indeed evolve to a mixed state due to the action of jump operators --- a signature of information leakage (irreversible process) to the environment.
 In non-Hermitian formalism, the environment is monitored for tracking a trajectory in which no jump operator action takes place~\cite{Plenio1998The, Daley2014Quantum}.
 As a result, an initially pure quantum state remains pure throughout the dynamics, despite being evolved effectively as an open quantum system.
-Other mechanisms that address or profit from dissipation include decoherence-free subspaces~\cite{lidar1998decoherence, PhysRevLett.79.1953}, dynamical decoupling~\cite{viola1999dynamical, khodjasteh2005fault}, and quantum reservoir engineering~\cite{PhysRevLett.77.4728}.
+Other mechanisms that address or profit from dissipation include decoherence-free subspaces~\cite{lidar1998decoherence, PhysRevLett.79.1953}, by coupling the quantum resources to a common environment that can be measured at least in part~\cite{braun2011heisenberg} and coherent averaging~\citep{fraisse2015coherent} more generally leading to quantum-enhanced measurements without entanglement~\citep{braun2018quantum}, dynamical decoupling~\cite{viola1999dynamical, khodjasteh2005fault}, and quantum reservoir engineering~\cite{PhysRevLett.77.4728}.
 The latter technique involves adding an engineered Lindbladian term to the open system dynamics.